Skip to content

 pm_runtime_put() → count=0

-idle CB returns 0 → pm_runtime_suspend()
+idle CB (or no callback) allows suspend → pm_runtime_suspend()

 [RPM_SUSPENDING]